babdbtc/cashucasino/README.md

 3. Enter amount (or click **Withdraw All**)
 4. Click **Send to Nostr Wallet**
 5. Casino sends encrypted DM to your Nostr public key with Cashu token
-6. Token automatically appears in your Nostr-compatible wallet!

-**Supported Wallets**:
-- Minibits (with Nostr integration)
-- Any wallet monitoring Nostr DMs for Cashu tokens

 **Fallback**: If DM delivery fails, you'll receive the token as standard withdrawal